Pasan-Wijerathne/swivel-devops-challenge/README.md

 **Modular Jobs:** Each workflow job is designed to handle a specific task, which makes the overall workflow more modular and easier to manage.

 **Secrets Management:** Sensitive credentials, including DockerHub and SonarCloud tokens, are securely stored and managed using GitHub Secrets.

-**Caching:** Implementing caching in the workflow reduces time spent on repetitive downloads and installations, thereby improving efficiency.

 **Dependency Management:** Proper management of dependencies ensures consistent and reliable builds across different runs of the workflow.